 Food banks have seen a 70% increase in demand since March.
-Meanwhile, American farmers have been forced to waste millions of pounds of fresh produce due to affected restaurant and food service supply chains.
-As a brand that has always been on the side of food, we had to help.
+Meanwhile, American farmers have been forced to waste millions of pounds of fresh produce.
+As a brand that’s always been on the side of food, we had to help.

-That is why Hellmann’s is proud to support East Side House Settlement (a non-profit that has been helping communities in the Bronx and Northern Manhattan receive access to food, education and work force development for more than 125 years) and Farms to Food Banks to help rescue excess food from American farms and deliver it to the tables that need it the most.
+That’s why Hellmann’s is proud to support East Side House Settlement (a non-profit that has been helping communities in the Bronx and Northern Manhattan receive access to food, education and work force development for more than 125 years) and Farms to Food Banks to help rescue excess food from American farms and deliver it to the tables that need it most.

-With your help, we can save 1 million pounds of food from farms that would otherwise go to waste by the end of 2020.
-That’s enough food to feed over 200,000 families in need.
+With your help, we can save 1.2 million pounds of food from farms that would otherwise go to waste by the end of 2020.
+That’s enough food to feed over 230,000 people in need.

 To help us rescue food, please donate on East Side House Settlement’s website.